MRI Scans at RCI

 What is an MRI?

-Magnetic Resonance Imaging (MRI) produces images of the body's internal structures by passing radio waves through a powerful magnetic field.
-Differing frequencies of radio waves are produced by the different body structures in return, and these are mapped and converted into digital images by a computer.
-MRI is especially good for imaging soft tissues in the body, including the brain, nerves, muscles and organs.
+Magnetic Resonance Imaging (MRI) produces images of the body’s internal structures by passing radio waves through a powerful magnetic field.
+Different body structures produce different frequencies of radio waves, and these are mapped and turned into digital images by a computer.
+MRI is especially good for imaging soft tissues in the body including the brain, nerves, muscles and organs.

-Because MRI can give such clear pictures of soft-tissue structures near and around bones, it is the most sensitive exam for spinal and joint problems.
+Because MRI can give such clear pictures of soft-tissue structures near and around bones, it’s the most sensitive exam for spinal and joint problems.
 MRI is widely used to diagnose sports-related injuries, especially those affecting the knee, shoulder, hip, elbow and wrist.
-The images allow the physician to see even very small tears and injuries to ligaments and muscles.
+The images allow the physician to see even tiny tears and injuries to ligaments and muscles.

 Organs of the abdomen—including the liver, kidney, spleen, pancreas and abdominal vessels—can also be examined in high detail with MRI, enabling the diagnosis and evaluation of tumors and functional disorders.

-How do I make an appointment for an MRI at RCI?
+How do I make an appointment for an MRI?

 In many cases, an MRI or other imaging exam will be less expensive at a non-hospital location.
 Check with your insurance company and ask how an exam done in an “office setting” will be billed.
 It may be as little as your office copay.
 You have a choice of where to have your exam done.
 When you need an MRI in the Cedar Rapids area, choose RCI.